Lumangwe Falls

 Exploring the Surroundings

-• Lumangwe Falls is located in Zambia.
+• Lumangwe Falls is located in northern Zambia.

 • Hiring a local guide is recommended for exploring the area.

-• Accommodation options are available nearby.
+• Accommodation options are available but basic.

 Posted by